Hypoaldosteronism

 Hypoaldosteronism is defined as insufficient secretion or ineffective action of aldosterone.
 It can be caused by defective stimulation of aldosterone secretion, primary defects in adrenal synthesis or secretion of aldosterone, and aldosterone resistance or blockade.
 The major clinical manifestations are hyperkalemia and mild hyperchloremic metabolic acidosis.
 When hyponatremia is present, primary adrenal insufficiency should be suspected.
 Most frequent causes include:

-1) Primary aldosterone deficiency, due to decreased synthesis or release of aldosterone from the adrenal gland, should be suspected in persons who have hyperkalemia despite normal renal function and lack of potassium supplementation or treatment with potassium-sparing diuretics; this may be caused by primary adrenal insufficiency, classic 21-hydroxylase deficiency (leading to hypersecretion of adrenal androgens with reduced production of cortisol and aldosterone), severe illness, transient hypoaldosteronism following surgical cure of hyperaldosteronism, or aldosterone synthase deficiency (leading to isolated hypoaldosteronism).
+1) Primary aldosterone deficiency due to decreased synthesis or release of aldosterone from the adrenal gland.
+It should be suspected in persons who have hyperkalemia despite normal renal function and lack of potassium supplementation or treatment with potassium-sparing diuretics, and may be caused by primary adrenal insufficiency, classic 21-hydroxylase deficiency (leading to hypersecretion of adrenal androgens with reduced production of cortisol and aldosterone), severe illness, transient hypoaldosteronism following surgical cure of hyperaldosteronism, or aldosterone synthase deficiency (leading to isolated hypoaldosteronism).
 Causes of hyperkalemia other than endocrine disorders should also be considered, including drugs inhibiting adrenal steroid synthesis (eg, ketoconazole) and, although infrequently, heparin, which reduces the number of angiotensin II receptors in the zona glomerulosa of the adrenal cortex and results in suppression of aldosterone synthesis and hyperkalemia.

 2) Renin-angiotensin-aldosterone system suppression leading to decreased aldosterone stimulation/secretion: Hyporeninemic hypoaldosteronism/type IV renal tubular acidosis (RTA) (diabetic nephropathy, advanced age with chronic tubulointerstitial disease), drugs inhibiting renin secretion (nonsteroidal anti-inflammatory drugs, beta-blockers, calcineurin inhibitors (INN cyclosporine), angiotensin-converting enzyme inhibitors, angiotensin receptor blockers.